piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 + *ed.* Chant, Colin. *Sources for the Study of Science, Technology and Everyday Life 1870-1950--A Secondary Reader*, vol.II, London: Hodder & Stoughton, 1988.

-+ Cohen, Gerhald. *Karl Marx’s Theory of History—A Defence*, Oxford: Clarendon Press, 2000.
++ Cohen, Gerhald. *Karl Marx's Theory of History—A Defence*, Oxford: Clarendon Press, 2000.

 + Collins, Hugh, *Marxism and Law*, Oxford: Clarendon Press, 1982.

-+ *ed.* Comor, Edward. *The Global Political Economy of Communication--Hegemony, Telecommunication and the Information Economy*, St Martin’s Press: New York, 1994.
++ *ed.* Comor, Edward. *The Global Political Economy of Communication--Hegemony, Telecommunication and the Information Economy*, St Martin's Press: New York, 1994.

 + Coombe, Rosemary. *The Cultural Life of Intellectual Properties--Authorship, Appropriation, and the Law*, London: Duke University Press, 1998.